-Happiness is rarely melody
+Happiness is rarely

 As other voices jockey for the lead.

-Perhaps it is most comfortable with bass,
+Perhaps it is most comfortable as bass,

-Pleased to underline the others' grace,
+Pleased to underlie the others' grace,

-Yielding to intensity and need,
+Yielding to their histrionic need,

-Holding up a fragile harmony.
+Holding up their fragile harmony.

 On holidays, however, it becomes